bk/wmk-docs/content/config.md

   `slidy`, `dzslides` or `reavealjs`.
 These options have no effect unless `pandoc` is true; both may be overridden through frontmatter variables.

+- `pandoc_extra_formats`, `pandoc_extra_formats_settings`: If `pandoc` is True,
+  then `pandoc_extra_formats` in the frontmatter can be used to convert to other formats than HTML, for instance PDF or MS Word (docx).
+  `pandoc_extra_formats` is a dict where each key is a format name (e.g.
+  `pdf`) and its value is the output filename relative to the web root (e.g.
+  `subdir/myfile.pdf`). `pandoc_extra_formats_settings`, if present, contains
+  any special settings for the conversion in the form of a dict where each key is a format name and its value is either a dict with the keys `extra_args` and/or `filters`, or a list (which then is interpreted as the value of the `extra_args` setting).

 - `use_cache`: boolean, True by default.
 If you set this to False, the Markdown rendering cache will be disabled.
 This is useful for small and medium-sized projects where the final HTML output often depends on factors other than the Markdown files themselves.
 Note that caching for a specific file can be turned off by putting `no_cache: true` in the frontmatter.

+- `cache_mtime_matters`: boolean, False by default.
+Normally only the body of the markdown file and a few selected processing settings make up the cache key.
+If, on the other hand, this setting is True (either in the configuration file or in the frontmatter), then the modification time of the markdown file affects the cache key, so touching the file is sufficient for refreshing its cache entry.

 - `sass_output_style`: The output style for Sass/SCSS rendering.
 This should be one of `compact`, `compressed`, `expanded` or `nested`.
 The default is